President for united efforts to keep democratic process unhurt

-DHAKA : Terming the democracy and development as complementary to each other, President Abdul Hamid urged all to put united efforts so that the hard-earned democracy is not hampered in anyway.
+DHAKA, – Terming the democracy and development as complementary to each other, President Abdul Hamid urged all to put united efforts so that the hard-earned democracy is not hampered in anyway, reports BSS.

 “I believe that all will put efforts to uphold the hard-earned independence and the spirit of Liberation War.
-All will have to play role from their respective position irrespective of the differences of party-opinion to expedite the journey of democracy and socio-economic development,” the President said while addressing the 1st convocation of National University at Bangabandhu International Conference Centre (BICC) yesterday, reports BSS.
+All will have to play role from their respective position irrespective of the differences of party-opinion to expedite the journey of democracy and socio-economic development,” the President said while addressing the 1st convocation of National University at Bangabandhu International Conference Centre (BICC) here today.

 The President said the government has taken up a lot of programmes to turn Bangladesh into a middle income country by 2021 and a developed one by 2041.
 Implementation of these programmes needs tireless efforts, self-criticism and cooperation, and at the same time, dutifulness and sense of responsibility is needed in this regard, he added.